stashapp/Stash-Docs/beginner-guides/guide-to-scraping.md

 ## Use ThePornDB Scraper

 1. If you are absolutely sure a scene isn't on StashDB anywhere, the next easiest method is to scrape from ThePornDB.
 They have significantly more scenes than StashDB thanks to their automated scrapers, but their info isn't always as complete or accurate compared to StashDB's manually curated approach.
-They also don't host PHashes so matching scenes can be trickier as well.
+They also don't host pHashes so matching scenes can be trickier as well.
 <br/><br/>

 {:style="counter-reset:none"}